 The capital of Illinois, Chicago, is one of the biggest cities in the US and by far the biggest in the Midwest.
 Sitting on Lake Michigan and surrounded by the Great Lakes, Chicago is a modern, dynamic city that is becoming increasingly popular among international students.
-Chicago has amazing dining options, many neighborhoods, stunning architecture, a world-famous comedy and theatre scene, and some prestigious universities to boot.
-To get the inside information on being an international student in Chicago, we have collected some information on the top universities and the student culture in Windy City.
+Chicago has amazing dining options, neighborhoods that range from quirky to upmarket, stunning architecture, a world-famous comedy and theatre scene, and some prestigious universities to boot.
+To get the inside information on being an international student in Chicago, we have collected some information on the top universities and the student culture in the Windy City.

 Where to study in Chicago?

-According to rankings, two of Chicago's universities rank in the top 40, with the University of Chicago in the 10th position and Northwestern University in the 32nd.
+According to rankings, two of Chicago's universities rank in the top 50, with the University of Chicago ranked 21st and Northwestern University tied at 50th in the QS World University Rankings 2025.
 There are also a number of other well-regarded universities and institutions to consider beyond the big two.

 University of Chicago

-The University of Chicago (UChicago), founded in 1890, is a prestigious private university situated in Hyde Park, the same neighborhood where Barack Obama resided before becoming the nation's head.
+(UChicago), founded in 1890, is a prestigious private university situated in Hyde Park, the same neighborhood where Barack Obama resided before he became the nation's head.
 Obama himself taught law at this university for 12 years.

 UChicago offers an extensive selection of over 50 courses and is known for its outstanding academic performance in various subjects, particularly in economics, law, political science, and science.
-With almost 18,000 students, around a quarter of whom are international students, the university boasts a diverse and global community.
+The university has a total enrollment of approximately 16,373–17,000 students, with international students contributing about 24% of its undergraduate and graduate student population.

-The campus houses six large libraries containing an impressive collection of books.
+The campus is home to six large libraries containing an impressive collection of books.
 UChicago also holds the 10th position in the QS ranking of the best American universities, surpassing most Ivy League universities.
 Throughout its history, the university has nurtured numerous Nobel Prize and Pulitzer Prize winners, a testament to its academic excellence and rigorous teaching methods.

 Northwestern University

 Northwestern University (NU) is a private university that was established in 1851.
-Like UChicago, NU attracts a diverse student body of over 21,000 individuals, with 5,500 of them coming from foreign countries.
+Like UChicago, NU attracts a diverse student body of over 22,800 individuals, with 5,500 international students

 The university has built a reputation for its rigorous academic standards, particularly in the fields of communication, economics, science, psychology, and political science.
-NU is also renowned for its high-quality research, and the university received $923.8 million in research funding in 2022 from various sources.
+NU is also renowned for its high-quality research, and the university regularly receives hundreds of millions in research funding from various sources.

 NU boasts an impressive list of alumni who have made significant contributions to the arts and audiovisual/media field, including Stephen Colbert, Charles Busch, and Warren Beatty.